slawo/chrome-dev-webpack-plugin/README.md

  - `warn`: the logging function you would like use for warnings
  - `error`: the logging function you would like use for errors

+### override version
+You can completely override the version by specifying a string:

+ - `version`: the version number you want to set in your manifest.json (overrides the version found in json files)

+### build number
+You can chose to stamp the version in your manifest.json with a build number.

+To simplify development and deployment the build id can be automatically generated upon emitting files.
+First the build Id is read from a file, increased applied and saved. simply set `buildId` to true, of give it a file you want to use for the process.

+If you pass a build number instead, the build number will be used as is.
+- `buildId`: activates the stamping of the version with a build ID.
+ex:

+    config = {
+      buildId = process.env.TRAVIS_BUILD_NUMBER || "./.BUILD"
+    }

 ## default manifest.json
 If you don't set `entry` the plugin will try to find a manifest.json file: